serbantica/PROJECT_TEMPLATE_TO_FORK/README.md

    - Rename it to something like `Project_Template` or anything that suits you
    - This will create your own copy of the template

-## �🎉 Welcome to Your Forked Repository!

-You've successfully forked this project template!
-This repository is now ready to be transformed into your own custom project.

 ## 🚀 Quick Start (You're Here!)